fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 A unification and broad application of the playlist concepts neatly links everything together.
-The user only really needs to understand the concept of a playlist and all other concepts logically tie it.
+The user only really needs to understand the concept of a playlist and all other concepts logically tie into it.